ouster-lidar/ouster-ros/docs/migration-guide.rst

 Migrating from 20220608 to 20220826
 ===================================
-The ``20220826`` release brought several improvements to the ``ouster-ros``, however, these improvements included several breaking changes that are summarized in this guide and how to mitigate each one.
+The ``20220826`` release brought several improvements to the ``ouster-ros``, however, these improvements included several breaking changes.
+This guide summarizes these change and how to mitigate each one.

 Launch Files:
 =============